ashukla2019/operating_sys/Linux/driver/Linux_Bus_Subsystems.md

    → Linux device model → bus → PCIe → DMA/MMIO/IRQ → hardware
 ```

-...and being able to explain **why** a character driver and a block/storage driver diverge after `probe()` (Section 3 above) even though everything before that point is the same.
+...and being able to explain **why** character, block, and network drivers diverge after `probe()` (Section 3 above) even though everything before that point — discovery, matching, resource acquisition — is the same.
+That divergence (Sections 4–6) is a favorite senior-level interview probe precisely because it separates people who memorized one API from people who understand the layered architecture.